buyallmemes/blog-api/posts/20240422-testing-guideline.md

 * Tests that test getters and setters — it’s not fake, but a horrible way to increase the test coverage

-* Tests that do not follow testing guidelines (not a recommendation) — most certainly fake 😉.
+* Tests that do not follow this testing guideline — most certainly fake 😉.

 # Other materials